Residential

 After all approved upgrades in a CEIP project are installed, a post-project EnerGuide Home Evaluation must be completed to determine the energy savings and verify the installation.
 Property owners will receive a new EnerGuide rating and label.
 This label, the updated Renovation Upgrade Report, and the invoice for the evaluation must be submitted to Alberta Municipalities.

 Once the project is deemed complete, the approved project cost will be recorded on the property’s tax account.
-Any CEIP incentives the project is eligible for will be applied to this financing amount, reducing the total amount owing.

 City of Edmonton Qualified Contractors